M-Media-Group/Vue3-Meta-Tags/README.md

 setTitle("My custom title");
 ```

+Note that this function does not run through the `textCallback` function, so you should translate the text yourself.

 ### Set a custom description

 You can set a custom description for the page using the `setDescription` function.